ChanceYoung/ChanceYoung.github.io/projects/objectiveoptional.md

 ---

 ## Context
 [*Objective Optional*](https://kiriyai.itch.io/objective-optional) was created for the [2025 Shovel Jam](https://itch.io/jam/shovel-jam-2025).
-This is the first every game that has been brought to completion by Fuzzy Stego
+This is the first every game that has been published by Fuzzy Stego Studio.

 ## Approach